PaperMC/Waterfall/CONTRIBUTING.md

   - **MAKE SURE TO ADD `--amend`** or else a new patch will be created.
   - You can also modify the commit message here.
 7. Type `git rebase --continue` to finish rebasing.
-8. Type `./rebuildPatches.sh` in the main directory.
+8. Type `./travertine rb` in the main directory.
   - This will modify the appropriate patches based on your commits.
 9. PR your modifications back to this project.